brunojunqueira/fireplace-landing/README.md

-This is a Social Network based on Writers and Readers.
+This is a Social Network thought about unknown Writers and Readers all over the world.

 # Creators

 ## Whales&Koalas Inc.

+### Founders
-- Bruno Junqueira
+- CEO Bruno Junqueira
-- Daniel Pelajo
+- CEO Daniel Pelajo
-- Erick Menezes
+- CEO Erick Menezes